Note

 Audio formats and codecs

-For the Speech service to be able to use the audio it needs to know how it's encoded.
-Also as audio files can be relatively large it's common to use compression to reduce their size.
-Audio files and streams can be described by their container format and the audio codec.
+For the Speech service to use audio input, it needs to know how it's encoded.
+Also, as audio files can be relatively large, it's common to use compression to reduce their size.
+You can describe audio files and streams by their container format and the audio codec.
 Common containers are WAV or MP4 and common audio formats are PCM or MP3.
-You normally can't presume that a container uses a specific audio format, for instance WAV files often contain PCM data but other audio formats are possible.

 Uncompressed audio